Richard Gentry (Missouri politician): Final battle and death

 Weeks later, in January 1838, the news arrived from Florida that General Gentry had been killed by the Seminole Indians at Lake Okeechobee on Christmas Day, 1837.
 In 1839, Gentry's body was brought back to Missouri and reburied in Jefferson Barracks National Cemetery near St. Louis.
-One of Richard Gentry's sons, Nicholas Hawkins Gentry, would fight for the Confederacy in the American Civil War and die at the Battle of Wilson's Creek.
-Another of Richard Gentry's sons named Thomas Benton Gentry would marry Mary Eliza Todd, a cousin of Mary Todd Lincoln.
-Richard Gentry's grandson North Todd Gentry would go on to be Missouri Attorney General.
+One of Richard Gentry's sons, Nicholas Hawkins Gentry, would fight for the Confederacy in the American Civil War and died at the Battle of Wilson's Creek.
+Another of Richard Gentry's sons, Thomas Benton Gentry, would marry Mary Eliza Todd, a cousin of Mary Todd Lincoln.
+Richard Gentry's grandson North Todd Gentry would go on to be Missouri Attorney General and justice of the Supreme Court of Missouri.